patriciogonzalezvivo/ofxPulseSensor/README.md

 Using Arduino as Server and your laptop (tested on OSX) as a client:

 1. Flash your Arduino with this [firmware](http://pulse-sensor.googlecode.com/files/PulseSensorAmped_Arduino_1dot1.zip)
-2. Connect the Arduino by USB to this computer
+2. Connect the Arduino by USB to this computer and the PulseSensor to the arduino following this [guide](http://pulse-sensor.googlecode.com/files/PulseSensorAmpedGettingStartedGuide.pdf) or this [video](https://vimeo.com/58657081)
 3. Add this addon to your program (see arduino-example) and compile

 ### Connecting your PulseSensor directly OpenFrameworks App using Raspberry Pi: